 What is a Single Will?

-You are building a Simple Single Will on our law firm's website.
+You are building an Australian Simple Single Will on our law firm’s website.
 Read the hints.
 Watch the training videos.
 Telephone us for legal advice on how to answer the questions.

 Single Will vs Mutual Will